cp3402-students/cp3402-2021-site-cp3402-2021-group10/Installation.md

 <br>
 <br>
 Step 8: Go to your Dashboard > Pages > Add New Pages > Give the page any title you like <br><br>
-Step 9: On the right there is a Page Tab, go to Template section and choose the one you want to use then press Publish <br><br>
+Step 9: On the right, there is a Page Tab, go to the Template section and choose the one you want to use, then press Publish <br><br>

->Go to the page you just published and it will look exactly the same as our Live Site
+>Go to the page you just published, and it will look the same as our Live Site

 <br><br>
 # Installing G10-Dynamic